Secretary of State for Justice (Spain): History

-The Office of Secretary of State for Justice was created on 13 May 1994, when the ministries of Justice and the Interior were merged.
-From the Secretary of State depended as its highest department the General Secretariat for Justice and this, in turn, had as its superior body a Directorate-General for the judicial infrastructure.
-Apart from the General Secretariat, it had other departments as the Directorate-General for Registries and Notaries, the Directorate-General of the State Legal Service (current Solicitor General), the Directorate-General for Conscientious Objection and the Directorate-General for Codification and International Legal Cooperation, as well as a cabinet for religious affairs.
+The Secretariat of State for Justice was created on 13 May 1994, when the ministries of Justice and the Interior were merged.
+The Secretariat was organized through a General Secretariat for Justice and several directorates general (Judicial Infrastructure; Registries and Notaries; State Legal Service—current Solicitor General—, Conscientious Objection; Codification and International Legal Cooperation; Religious Affairs).

 As of 1996, the restored Directorate-General for Relations with the Administration of Justice was integrated into it and the cabinet of religious affairs was elevated to the rank of directorate-general.
 Likewise, the General Secretariat of Justice was abolished and the Judicial Studies Center and the Judicial General Mutuality were assigned to the Secretariat of State for Justice.
 The structure of the department was not touched again until 2001 when the Directorate-General for the Modernization of the Administration of Justice was created in its midst.

 Except for certain changes between its directorates-general, its structure was not modified until 2008, in which the General Secretariat for Modernization and Relations with the Administration of Justice (current SGAJ) was created as an intermediate body between the Secretary of State and some of its addresses general.

 In 2010, it underwent its most relevant modification and is still preserved today.
 The Solicitor General and the Directorate General of Registries and Notaries were directly attached to the Minister and the Secretary of State assumed the competences over international legal cooperation.
 In 2015, the Office of Asset Recovery and Management (ORGA) was created and assigned to the Secretary of State.
 As of 2018, the powers of the ORGA are assumed by the Secretary-General for the Administration of Justice (SGAJ).

 In 2020, the new justice minister, Juan Carlos Campo, renamed all the Ministry's departments.
 Despite the name change of the Secretariat of State's bodies, the responsibilities were the same, with the exception of those relating to religious freedom, which were transferred from the Directorate-General for International Legal Cooperation, Relations with Religions, and Human Rights to the Undersecretariat of the Presidency, and the legal security and notaries responsibilities, which were transferred from the Undersecretariat of Justice to the Secretariat of State.

-Structure
+Organization

-The Secretariat of State is composed of two departments:
+As of 2026, this is the organization of the Secretariat of State: